 The National Health Council, with multi-stakeholder input, has created the Value Framework Get-Ready Checklist to help patients and patient groups become more engaged in discussions on value, and with value framework developers regarding ways in which they can better consider the patient perspective.

-The National Health Council’s Health Economics 101 course will be available on our website in September 2018.
-The course currently includes modules on:
+The National Health Council’s Health Economics 101 course will be available on our website soon.
+The course includes modules on:

 - The Current Health Care Environment and the Role of Health Economics